afonso360/dbgp/README.md

 # dbgp [![travis-badge][]][travis] [![appveyor-badge][]][appveyor] [![coveralls-badge][]][coveralls] [![license-badge][]][license]

-Implementation of the dbgp server
+Implementation of the dbgp protocol

+This intends to comply with the protocol available on date: 2017-04-04

 ## License